dominatorul/GPU-table-calculator/README.md

 # UV3-calculator
 A Pretty Good Custom GPU Table Calculator

-This code calculates the voltage required for a specific GPU frequency and temperature based on a predefined lookup table.
+This code calculates the voltage required for a specific GPU frequency based on a predefined lookup table.

+**Disclaimer:**

+This script is provided for informational purposes only.
+Its accuracy and compatibility with specific hardware configurations are not guaranteed.
+It is recommended to consult the Tegra GPU documentation.

 **How to Use:**